-Whenever I asked people about their work experience, most of them shared negative experiences claiming to be brutally honest.
+Whenever I asked people the same question, most started sharing negative experiences and claimed that they were being “honest”.
 I realize people do this for 4 reasons

 - they want to justify their decision to leave